maxgoff/AI_Essentials/README.md

 REMEMBER: If you are on Windows 10 hosting Linux, you are effectively running on Linux.
 So run the install script from a bash window.

 ## Configure Environment
-Once installed from a bash terminal create the environment you will need:
+Once installed from a bash terminal, in the root directory of the repository, create the environment you will need:

 ```
     conda create --name py3 --file config/spec-file.txt